-Other scientists were seeking to identify the endogenous cannabinoid, and Devane says that Mechoulam "thought we might be scooped by some other lab."
-But he kept Devane and Hanuš on the project and in 1992 they isolated a small amount of compound they identified arachidonoyl ethanolamide.
+Other scientists were seeking to identify the endogenous cannabinoid.
+Devane says Mechoulam "thought we might be scooped by some other lab."
+But he kept Devane and Hanuš on the project and in 1992 they isolated a small amount of compound they identified as arachidonoyl ethanolamide.